freshOS/Networking/README.md

 }.store(in: &cancellables)
 ```

-## Get the type you want back with type infernce
+## Get the type you want back with type inference
 `Networking` recognizes the type you want back.
 Types supported are `Void`, `Data`, `Any`(JSON), `NetworkingJSONDecodable`(Your Model) & `[NetworkingJSONDecodable]`